eosdublin/fio-registrations/README.md

 however it will need to be set public via another method such as the clio command line.

+## Docker

+The `docker` folder contains Dockerfiles and supporting data to build Docker images to run the solution.

+- `db.Dockerfile` creates a Postgres image that has a startup script to init the database
+- `app.Dockerfile` creates an image that will run the API and admin interface
+- `docker-compose.yml` handles running the above to containers
+- `compose.sh` is a shortcut for building/running the app

+1. `$ ./compose.sh build` to build the Docker images
+2. `$ ./compose.sh "up -d" sync` to init the database
+3. `$ ./compose.sh "up -d" seed` to seed the database
+4. `$ ./compose.sh` to run the database and app
+5. `$ ./compose.sh down` to shutdown

+Override the parameters to `compose.sh` to change:

+- The script passed to `npm run`
+- The public port for the app
+- The node environment

 ## Development

 Example **fio-registration** webhook server.
 Replace with a wallet's webhook signature verification key.